rouih/crypto-kings/README.md

-# Wallet Management API
+# Crypto-Kings API

 ## Overview

-The **Wallet Management API** is designed to allow users to manage their crypto asset balances.
+**Crypto Kings Wallet Management API** is designed to allow users to manage their crypto asset balances.
 Users can perform operations such as adding assets, removing assets, viewing total balances, and rebalancing their portfolio to match specific target percentages.

 ---